 Start by marking the inner and outer lashes, and then make a mark in the centre of the eye.

-Next, make a mark half way between the centre line, and the outer corner lash - this is the section where your longest lashes will go.
+Next, make a mark half way between the centre line, and the outer corner lash - this is the section where your longest lash extensions will go.

 Now that you have marked your longest segment, split the last section in half again, and then separate those sections into equal parts too - this is to help keep your top line looking nice and smooth!

-Now just map out your lengths from your longest length down 1mm each time until you reach the final section.
+Now just map out your lengths from your longest lash extension length down 1mm each time until you reach the final section.

-Let’s say your client really wants a Cat Style but you know it will give them a sad appearance due to the shape of the eyes, or their eyes are quite far apart so it won’t complement them well - a squirrel will be a great option!
+Let’s say your client really wants a Cat Style but you know it will give them a sad appearance due to the shape of the eyes, or their eyes are quite far apart so it won’t complement them well - a Squirrel style will be a great option!